petter-holmberg/elements/README.md

 ###### Doubly-linked lists

-`list_doubly_linked_circular` implements a circular doubly-linked list that supports constant-time `insert` and `erase` at the front and back, or before and after a given position.
+`list_doubly_linked_circular` implements a circular doubly-linked list that supports constant-time `insert` and `erase` at the front and back, before and after a given position.
 The header is the size of a single pointer and the position type is the size of three pointers.

+`list_doubly_linked_sentinel` implements a doubly-linked list with a sentinel node linked at both ends.
+It supports constant-time `insert` and `erase` at the front and back, `insert` before and after a given position, and `erase` at a given position.
+The header and position type are the size of a single pointer.
+Iteration is faster than for `list_doubly_linked_circular` but construction of an empty list is more expensive as it requires allocation of the sentinel node.

 #### Extent-based data structures